yvonnendutaw/Blog/about.md

 permalink: /about/
 ---

-Get to know me!
+## Get to know me!

-### Basics

-Hi Internet!
-Well, I am Yvonne and I am techy.
-I will be writing mostly about any current trends in tech.
-I will also inform you on ways about many things in tech!
-Tech is exciting!
+Hi there,

+Well I am tech enthusiast.
+I love code and coffee!
+These two work best together.
+Okay.. to the serious stuff.
+I am a software developer whose passionate about new technologies and new and better ways of doing things.

 ### Contact me